 Here is a list of helpful items to put in a food survival box to help someone who is struggling financially.
 Obviously, if there is a particular food he or she dislikes, don’t include it in what you give.

-Toiletries / Miscellaneous
+| Shelf Items || Toiletries / Miscellaneous |

 Here’s another question we asked our Facebook Fans:

 What would you do if your adult child asks to come back home for a second time, but you’re seeing some habitual “issues” that remain unchanged and possibly harmful to them and your family?

-Jennifer Bufkin I would set limits on time and how much help I would extend, but wouldn’t turn them down cold.
-Sometimes the best lessons are learned the hard way.
+Jennifer Bufkin said, “I would set limits on time and how much help I would extend, but wouldn’t turn them down cold.
+Sometimes the best lessons are learned the hard way.”

-Gina Fusco Heid My 21 year old returned home.
+Gina Fusco Heid: My 21-year-old returned home.
 She’s not going back to school and dragging her feet on finding a job.
 Everything is recent, so I’m giving her some adjustment time, but soon she’s going to have to make a move.
 I’m more than happy to have her here if she returns to school, or have her pay rent if she starts working.
 But this is not going to be an extended vacation.

 Karen WG Wow, these answers all seem very harsh.
 What if because you said they couldn’t come back home they were on the street?
 Homeless?
 Is that truly the “Tough Love” approach you wish to employ with your kids?
 Is there a reason for the habitual issues?
-Is it lack of knowledge?
+Is it a lack of knowledge?
 Is it an issue that gets them the attention they need?
 Is there a mental issue that has gone undiagnosed?
 Is there a way to provide support through means of psychologists, drug rehabs etc.?
 I don’t know that there is enough information in the question for an answer.